 We love the look of minimal design!
 When it’s done in a thoughtful way; highlighting key elements and considering design principles—we love it even more.
 The challenge in minimal design is avoiding a boring or “unfinished” look.
-If you’re transitioning to a minimal look in your home, consider these tips and ideas from us.
+If you’re trying to achieve the minimalist look in your home, consider these tips and ideas from us.

 Consider your materials: